Rules of the visit

 What you can see in your visit

 Arrive at least 10 minutes before the scheduled start of the tour.
-As of summer 2021, registration was on the ground level immediately upon entering.
-If you didn't make an online payment, you can pay the tour fee directly to the staff when registration.
+Registration is on the ground level immediately upon entering.
+If you didn't make an online payment, you can pay the tour fee directly to the staff on your arrival.

 In the standard 60 minute tour held everyday, the staff will explain the features of the facility before taking the steps down to the massive storage tank.
 There will be about 10-15 minutes for participants to freely take photos.